JOwen-ster/vercel-flask-api/README.md

 # vercel-flask-api

-- Need to add get_json as another way to get data if the data is NOT being passed as a query in the url
+- Need to add request.get_json() to access JSON data in the body as another way to get data if the data is NOT being passed as a query in the url

 ```python
 @app.route('/post', methods=['POST'])